The Nassau County Dental Society - Over 70 Years of Public and Professional Service

 In 1954, as membership grew and demand for continuing education increased, the Society, relocated to offices at 165 N. Village Avenue in Rockville Centre.
 These quarters were altered from time to time as administrative requirements expanded.
 For the next 27 years, the dentists of Nassau and Suffolk counties made “165” their professional home – the Suffolk contingent having to travel long distances to attend meetings and courses.

 The administrative and operational workload of the TDDS so overburdened its officers, volunteers and secretarial staff that it became necessary in 1969 to engage an executive director in the person of Dr. Herbert Taub.
 His engaging persona, his elemental knowledge of organized dentistry, his penchant for long hours and hard work proved invaluable.
 For 21 years, he ran the Society.
-After Suffolk County split off, Dr. Taub stayed on at Nassau County Dental Society.
+After Suffolk County split off in 1981, Dr. Taub stayed on at Nassau County Dental Society.
 Every incoming president was fearful that Dr. Taub might retire before he took office.
 Finally, after more than two decades, he retired after a period during which he mentored his successor, Dr. William F. Boyd.
 Having practiced oral surgery for many years, Dr. Boyd was well versed in the complexities of private practice — this together with his dexterity in dental politics and administration kept the Society on an even keel for eight years.

-Aside from its strong involvement in the legislative arena, insurance protection for its members, adjudication of patient complaints through peer review, the encouragement of high ethical standards, public and professional relations, espousement of fluoridation, the Society has from its earliest days vigorously promoted continuing education in the interest of better patient care.
+Aside from its strong involvement in the legislative arena, insurance protection for its members, adjudication of patient complaints through peer review, the encouragement of high ethical standards, public and professional relations, endorsement of fluoridation, the Society has from its earliest days vigorously promoted continuing education in the interest of better patient care.

 In 1963, the Nassau-Suffolk Academy of Dentistry was chartered by the New York State Department of Education.
 This additional educational arm provided certain tax advantages.
 As it is now known, the Nassau Academy of Dentistry was resuscitated in 2007 and will in the decades that lie ahead fulfill its mandate.
 The Society and Academy are proud of the fact that most of its continuing education courses continue to be offered as a member benefit, tuition free.

-In any history of a professional organization, the dedication and the hard work of hundreds of officers, committee chairs and members, editors who, along with a committed staff, served us so faithfully for six decades must not be glossed over or forgotten.
+In any history of a professional organization, the dedication and the hard work of hundreds of officers, committee chairs and members, and editors who, along with a committed staff, served us so faithfully for seven and a half decades must not be glossed over or forgotten.
 One should not single out specific individuals for special mention.
 Suffice it to say that for them “virtue was its own reward.”
 These officers, these editors, these committee members who attended innumerable meetings, who did the often irksome and tedious work of the Society, who made and still make the Society what it is -– a bulwark of strength and an island of stability in a turbulent dental sea -– deserve our accolades and thanks.

 As the Nassau County Dental Society embarked upon its 50th Anniversary celebration, the Board of Directors authorized the creation of a new logo to be used on all future official publications of the Society.
 The new logo, created by graphic artist Andrew Nelson Wiener, is characterized by the Rod of Aesculapius, the symbol of the medical and dental professions, (not to be confused with the Caduceus or Rod of Mercury which is a symbol of trade and commerce).
 Surrounding the Rod is the Serpent of Aesculapius, the father of medicine.
 Emanating from the Rod of Aesculapius are 32 leaves and 20 berries signifying the permanent and deciduous dentitions, respectively.